 On the other hand, I do have to mention that this keyboard is a little on the chatty side, so if you plan to use it in very quiet places at the library or school, you might catch some eyes.

-For the clickpad Asus went with a Precision surface made out of the glass, which is both smooth to the touch and works great with everyday taps, swipes and gestures.
+For the clickpad Asus went with a Precision surface made out of the glass, which is both smooth to the touch and works great with everyday taps, swipes, and gestures.
 Asus had a lot of issues with glitchy trackpads in the past, but this one surprisingly worked flawlessly.
-Even the click buttons are nice, so perhaps if I’m to nitpick, my only complain would be the slightly smaller height of this clickpad, caused by the overall design that leads to a smaller palm-rest than on most other 13-inch ultraportables.
+Even the click buttons are nice, so perhaps if I were to nitpick, my only complaint would be the slightly smaller height of this clickpad, caused by the overall design that leads to a smaller palm-rest than on most other 13-inch ultraportables.

 Asus also integrates an useful finger-sensor within the clickpad.
 It works well, yet some of you might not like this kind of implementation, as the cursor no longer tracks when your fingers get on top of the sensor.
 It didn’t bother me though and hasn’t bothered me on other laptops with a similar design in the past either.

-This Zenbook get’s a 13.3-inch display with fairly narrow bezels and a matte finishing.
+This Zenbook gets a 13.3-inch display with fairly narrow bezels and matte finishing.

-Asus went with a pretty good IPS panel, the same one they’re using on the Zenbook UX331, with good brightness, contrast and color reproduction, as you can see below:
+Asus went with a pretty good IPS panel, the same one they’re using on the Zenbook UX331, with above average brightness, contrast, and color reproduction, as you can see below:

-Keep in mind our Spyder4 sensor records lower brightness levels than other sensors, so in reality this a 300+ nits panel, which corroborated with the non-glare coating will allow you to use the UX391 comfortably in bright places and even outdoors.
+Keep in mind our Spyder4 sensor records lower brightness levels than other sensors, so in reality, this a 300+ nits panel, which corroborated with the non-glare coating will allow you to use the UX391 comfortably in bright places and even outdoors.
 On the other hand, if you truly need a bright screen, you’ll find better with the Dell XPS and a few other options on the market.

 It’s also worth noting that the screen does not use PWM modulation with lower brightness levels.